jkstill/sar-tools/README.md

-asp.sh is a shell script that creates CSV files from sar metrics
+asp.sh is a shell script that creates CSV files from sar metrics asp.pl is a Perl script that creates CSV files from sar metrics

 see <a href=https://github.com/jkstill/csv-tools/tree/master/dynachart>dynachart</a> for a script to chart data in Excel with Perl.